 At this point in the logical analysis, some people have the objection, “Well, what if I feel less important?
 That’s not selfishness or ego, but it’s still a form of suffering.”

-Instead of “I’m a little bit more important than everyone” (or a lot more important, if you look at some of our megalomaniac leaders).
-Instead of feeling more important than others, feeling less important is an equally self-centered approach.
+Instead of “I’m a little bit more important than everyone” (or a lot more important, if you look at some of our leaders).
+Feeling less important is an equally self-centered approach.
 You’re still thinking of me, but it’s now “poor me” feeling sorry for myself.
 Feeling that everyone else is better off than you is, unfortunately, also seen as a manifestation of ego, and an equally mistaken view of reality.

 It’s a shame to feel this way about your precious life: that it’s not important, that we’re inferior.
 Because your life is profoundly important.
 There’s so much you can achieve in each day, and so much simple impermanent beauty to enjoy in the world and in our relationships.